brian-carroll/elm_c_wasm/NOTES.md

 # JS/Wasm interface format

+- How about not using JSON but bytes?
+Just directly translate Elm JS to Elm Wasm bytes
 - Could be raw C structs for Elm values.
 Write some JS to do it.
-- JS PROD mode => hard to distinguish List from Custom
+- JS PROD mode => can only distinguish List from Custom by iterating down the list and doing reference equality on Nil.
+Tuples have no `$`, can't distinguish from Record with fields a and b (and c).
+Could at least check if such a fieldset exists maybe?
+- Use Bytes package?
+Thing is, we get redundant decode on Wasm side
 - JS DEV mode => easier. `x.$ == '::'`
 - This could be a job for the Bytes package